dattv/ML-DL-Lecture-Notes/TFRecord.md

 The TFRecord.md is for learning Tensorflow Records.
 What they are? and how they can be used?
+<br /> This document highly the most important information which is descripting in the references, so I strongly recomment reader to get more details, please read the references.

 # Overview
 Tensorflow is a second machine learning framwork that Google created for researching and developing AI/ML or DNN application, it is widely used in both academic and engineering society. <b>TFRecord</b> is a kind of Tensorflow's own binary format.